Superautomatic Espresso Machine Buying Guide

 Removeable and Non-Removeable Brew Group

-Jura and Bosch use a non-removeable brew unit.
+Jura uses a non-removeable brew unit.
 Since these units are "built-in", these machines typically have a more sophisticated (and automated) cleaning cycle which is controlled by the machine.
 In some ways, this system is actually more beneficial to the longevity of the machine, since the machine itself determines the optimal cleaning frequency.
 This could be a benefit for those locations where cleaning may be inadvertantly neglected.
-In addition, the built-in brew units of the Jura and Bosch hold much more coffee (up to 16 grams vs. 9 grams for Saeco) and can therefore make a true double shot at once.
+In addition, the built-in brew units of the Jura hold much more coffee (up to 16 grams vs. 9 grams for Saeco) and can therefore make a true double shot at once.
 The Franke Flair, a more commercial machine, also features a rugged brew unit based on the Jura.

 A digital display gives a description of every function of the machine (out of water, out of beans, when to de-scale, adjusting coffee brew temperature, determining proper settings - the list is long).
 It does make the machine nearly foolproof to understand.
 The only time this might be an issue is when you might want the digital display most -when the machine is new and you are still “learning the ropes”.
 It might take an extra minute or two to figure out what needs to be done.Also try to anticipate who will be using the machine.
 The more “operators”, the more a digital may be preferred, since those people are less likely to know the machine, and will have an easier time using it.